UniFormal/MMT/src/mmt-isabelle/README.md

 Command-line reference
 ======================

-The entry point for Isabelle/MMT tools reside in the MMT directory `src/mmt-isabelle/lib/Tools` as plain shell scripts: most tools invoke Java within the Isabelle environment, to pass the control over to some Scala `main()` functions.
-The actual implementation is via regular Scala functions, without assuming command-line context.
+The entry points for Isabelle/MMT tools reside in the MMT directory `src/mmt-isabelle/lib/Tools` -- usually some shell scripts that invoke Java within the Isabelle environment, to pass the control over to some Scala `main()` functions.
+The actual implementation is provided by regular Scala functions, without assuming a command-line context.

-Command-line usage generally follows GNU bash standards: the Isabelle/Scala library provides an imitation of GNU getopts for that.
-Output and error behavior follows the usual customs for Isabelle command-line tools: in particular, internal Java exception traces are *not* shown to end-users by default.
+The usage of command-line tools generally follows GNU bash standards: the Isabelle/Scala library provides an imitation of GNU `getopts` for that.
+Output and error behavior follows established standards for Isabelle command-line tools.
+In particular, internal Java exception traces are *not* shown to end-users by default.

 ## isabelle mmt_build